 Happiness is based on several factors, both internal and external, and some more important than others.
 Some states in the U.S. are considered happier than others.
 However, can you measure happiness?

-In order to determine which states are the happiest in the United States, WalletHub looked at both internal and external factors in the form of different metrics in three categories:
+To determine which states are the happiest in the United States, WalletHub looked at both internal and external factors in the form of different metrics in three categories:

-Minnesota is the third-happiest state in the U.S. Minnesota ranks third for emotional and physical well-being and sixth for work environment.
-Minnesota is the safest state in the country, has the third-lowest divorce rate, and the second-highest volunteer rate.
-Minnesota residents are known for being some of the friendliest and most-inclusive people in the country, despite having some of the most intense winters in the country.
+Minnesota is the third-happiest state in the U.S. Minnesota ranks fourth for Emotional & Physical Well-Being and fourth for Work Environment.
+Minnesota is the third-safest state in the country, has the third-lowest divorce rate, and the second-highest volunteer rate.
+Minnesota residents are known for being some of the friendliest and most-inclusive people in the country, despite having some of the most intense winters.

 New Jersey is the fourth-happiest state in the United States.
 New Jersey ranks second for Emotional & Physical Well-Being, including having the lowest adult depression rate and the country's lowest suicide rate.
 New Jersey also has the third-lowest divorce rate.
 Unfortunately, New Jersey does have the second-highest long-term unemployment rate.

 Maryland ranks fifth as the happiest state in the United States.
 For Emotional & Physical Well-Being, Maryland ranks third with the fifth-lowest suicide rate in the country.
 Unfortunately, Maryland also has the fifth-highest long-term unemployment rate in the country.